NatLibFi/Annif/doc/commands.md

     GET /projects/<projectid>/subjects/<subjectid>

-### Create a new subject
+### Create a new subject, or update an existing one

-    annif create-subject <projectid> <subjectid>
+    annif create-subject <projectid> <subjectid> <subject.txt

 REST equivalent:

     PUT /projects/<projectid>/subjects/<subjectid>

-This command can also be used to recreate an existing subject.
-All extra information about the subject, such as boost values and learned word associations, will be discarded.
+This will create a subject from a text file in the corpus format.

+If you try to create a subject that already exists, the new subject definition will overwrite the existing one.
+However, training and tuning data associated with the subject will be preserved.

-### Update a subject
+### Load all subjects from a directory

-    annif update-subject <projectid> <subjectid>
+    annif load <projectid> <directory> [--clear=CLEAR]

+Parameters:
+* `directory`: path to a directory containing text files in the corpus format
+* `clear`: Boolean flag that indicates whether the existing subjects should be removed first.
+Defaults to false.

+This will load all the subjects from the given directory in a single batch operation.
+It is equivalent to executing `create-subject` on each file separately.

-REST equivalent:
+REST equivalent: N/A

-    POST /projects/<projectid>/subjects/<subjectid>

 ### Delete a subject